aashildte/mpsmechanics/README.md

 Note that the output file is always assumed to be the last file name given, and that *this file will be overwritten without any warning* if it already exists.

 The output will be saved as plots (in a folder called Plots) for visual checks as well as key values in an output file called values.csv

+# Displacement and strain

+Run first

+    get_range.py

+for all files of interest; possibly using the script get_range.sh.